petrpalata/SimpleDeviceId/README.md

 The Keychain trick also does not work across all applications of the same vendor.
 It would require the *Keychain Groups* entitlement and a shared keychain group identifier which is out of scope of the current implementation.

 ## Other Caveats
 Apple documentation mentions that the underlying *UIDevice* API might return `nil` in [some scenarios](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor), especially when the device is not ready or hasn't been previously unlocked after a restart.
-If the *UIDevice* API fails to return a valid value and a fallback value isn't found in the Keychain, a specific error (<specific error class/enum name>) is thrown to indicate it.
+If the *UIDevice* API fails to return a valid value and a fallback value isn't found in the Keychain, a specific error (`SimpleDeviceIdError.deviceNotReady`) is thrown to indicate it.

 ## Possible Replacements